stanbaek/ece387/docs/Labs/Lab3_Python.md

 ## **Objective**

-This lab will help you learn the following key programming concepts in Python:
-1. **Object-Oriented Programming (OOP):**
-   - Classes, attributes, and methods.
+- Students should be able to understand Object-Oriented Programming (OOP), including classes, attributes, and methods.
-   - Inheritance and method overriding.
+- Students should be able to explain inheritance and method overriding in OOP.
-2. **Game Simulation:**
-   - Implementing game mechanics using programming logic.
+- Students should be able to implement game mechanics using programming logic in a game simulation.
-3. **Using TODOs for Active Learning:**
-   - You'll implement specific parts of the game by completing the `TODO` sections in the code.

 ---